Peristalsis: Mechanism of the peristaltic reflex

-The food bolus causes a stretch of the gut smooth muscle that causes serotonin to be secreted to sensory neurons, which then get activated.
+The food bolus causes a stretch of the gut smooth muscle to cause serotonin to be secreted to sensory neurons, which then get activated.
 These sensory neurons, in turn, activate neurons of the myenteric plexus, which then proceed to split into two cholinergic pathways: a retrograde and an anterograde.
 Activated neurons of the retrograde pathway release substance P and acetylcholine to contract the smooth muscle behind the bolus.
 The activated neurons of the anterograde pathway instead release nitric oxide and vasoactive intestinal polypeptide to relax the smooth muscle caudal to the bolus.
 This allows the food bolus to effectively be pushed forward along the digestive tract.

 Esophagus

 After food is chewed into a bolus, it is swallowed and moved through the esophagus.
 Smooth muscles contract behind the bolus to prevent it from being squeezed back into the mouth.
 Then rhythmic, unidirectional waves of contractions work to rapidly force the food into the stomach.
 The migrating motor complex (MMC) helps trigger peristaltic waves.
 This process works in one direction only, and its sole esophageal function is to move food from the mouth into the stomach (the MMC also functions to clear out remaining food in the stomach to the small bowel and remaining particles in the small bowel into the colon).

 In the esophagus, two types of peristalsis occur: